Healthy Homes Assessment Naenae

 What We Do

-As building inspectors we handle all elements that come with professional home examinations.
-We are here to make sure you make the right choice when it comes to buying your next home.
+As building inspectors, we handle all issues involved in specialist house inspects.
+We are here to ensure you make the right decision when buying your next home.

-We value your money, and undertake detailed examinations to ensure you don’t receive any expensive or unwelcome expenses, which means you can relax and focus on the fun parts of buying or owning your own home.
+We value your money We will conduct detailed checks to make sure you don’t get any unexpected or expensive surprises meaning you are able to relax and focus on the fun parts of buying or owning an home.

-We specialise in a range of services to make sure you are fully aware of the state of any property you may be looking to purchase or sell as well as additional solutions.
+We specialise in a variety of solutions to make sure that you are fully informed of the condition of any property you may be looking to purchase or sell in addition to other solutions.

-Not only do we cooperate with you, we also work with big clients like the local authorities, banks, and insurance firms.
-Evidently they appreciate our peace of mind provided, due to the details included in our reports on building inspections.
+Not only do we collaborate with you, but we also work with some important clients such as local councils, banks, and insurance companies.
+Evidently they enjoy this peace of mind provided, by the data contained in our building inspection reports.

-With our systemised approach to your inspection of your home and the most up-to-date software technology which includes digital photos in your document, you are able to actually see any issues discovered.
-Through our comprehensive report, it’s easy to understand why we have so many customers who recommend our service to family members and friends.
+Our systematic method of conducting your house inspection and the latest in technology for software which includes digital photos in your document, you can actually see any issues that may be identified.
+Thanks to our detailed reporting it is no wonder that we have so many customers who recommend our service to family and friends.

 • Pre Purchase & Pre Sale Reports